 Panama, through Resolution No. 114 of March 19, 2020 of the National Customs Authority, established the submission of all documents electronically.
-Incomplete or incorrect certifications accompanying the shipments generally leads to goods clearance delays at the ports of entry.
+Incomplete or incorrect certifications

 Release and clearance of goods: pre-arrival processing, electronic payment and separation of release from final determination of customs duties, taxes, fees, and charges is available through the Custom's Authority Integrated Customs Management System (SIGA in Spanish).
 One of the most important advances under this provision has been the establishment of dispatch extended hours.